 Purpose: Hiring entry level workers can be an oft-repeated, frustrating, and time-consuming job for any manager.
 Whether you’re offering unskilled labor jobs or jobs for students, finding people with the right minimal levels of aptitude can be difficult.
 Our online Entry Level Basic Skills Test will identify if they can understand basic questions in American English and provide correct answers.
 Also, if you need to find the people easiest to train, this online aptitude test makes it simple to find people who fit the bill.

 When to use it: When the intellectual demands of your jobs are not great and you simply need to weed out the people who would be most difficult to train, this test would be appropriate.

-High Scorers: People scoring high on this test should be able to learn the basic skills needed to perform your jobs adequately.
+High Scorers: People scoring high on the Entry-Level Basic Skills Aptitude Test should be able to learn the basic skills needed to perform your jobs adequately.

 Low Scorers: People scoring low on this test may be illiterate or simply lacking in intellectual talents.
 Low scorers are likely to be very difficult to train, thus they will need a lot of supervision.
 If hired, these people should probably be assigned to your simplest jobs.